google/kube-startup-cpu-boost/README.md

 ### [Boost duration] POD condition

-Define the POD condition, the resource boost will last until the condition is met.
+Define the POD condition, the resource boost effect will last until the condition is met.

   ```yaml
   spec: